XEOPEO/DNSBL-Testing/README.md

 # DNSBL-Testing
-Script provides capability to test your DNS on blocklist capacity.
+Script is used to test your DNS Server/Provider on blocklist capability.
 Recommended test blocklist is the oisd full(domains), but do not forget this list is close 1million domains.
 This can take a long time when using the `dnsbl-test.sh` since it is sequential.

+For faster testing I recommend to split the blocklist into multiple shortlists with the `split` command.
+eg. `split -l 10000` This will split the main blocklist into list of 10000 entries.
+For this you can use the `dnsbl-multi.sh` which uses the `dnsbl-sub.sh` to create multiple instances of the test script.